Top-label calibration and multiclass-to-binary reductions: Calibration algorithms from calibration metrics

 \subsection{Achieving M2B notions of calibration using M2B calibrators}

-Suppose we are in a given practical setting, where some domain-specific M2B notion of calibration has been designated as the target metric.
-In this subsection, we show that for any M2B notion of interest, there is a corresponding M2B calibrator that can be naturally derived.
+The M2B framework illustrates how multiclass calibration can typically be viewed via a reduction to binary calibration.
+The immediate consequence of this reduction is that one can now solve multiclass calibration problems by leveraging the well-developed methodology for binary calibration.

-The upcoming calibration algorithms belong to the standard recalibration or post-hoc calibration setting.
-In this setting, one starts with a fixed `pre-learnt' base model $\g : \Xcal \to \Delta^{L-1}$.
+The upcoming M2B calibrators belong to the standard recalibration or post-hoc calibration setting.
+In this setting, one starts with a fixed pre-learnt base model $\g : \Xcal \to \Delta^{L-1}$.
 The base model $\g$ can correspond to a deep-net, a random forest, or any 1-v-all (one-versus-all) binary classification model such as logistic regression.
 The base model is typically optimized for classification accuracy and may not be calibrated.
 The goal of post-hoc calibration is to use some given \emph{calibration data} $\Dcal = (X_1, Y_1), (X_2, Y_2), \ldots , (X_n, Y_n) \in (\Xcal \times [L])^n$, typically data on which $\g$ was not learnt, to recalibrate $\g$.
 In practice, the calibration data is usually the same as the validation data.

-The motivation for M2B calibrators is as follows.
-Suppose we want to verify if $\g$ is calibrated on a certain dataset (a `test' set), based on some M2B notion of calibration.
+To motivate M2B calibrators, suppose we want to verify if $\g$ is calibrated on a certain test set, based on a given M2B notion of calibration.
 Then, the verifying process will split the test data into a number of sub-datasets, each of which will verify one of the binary calibration claims.
 In Appendix~\ref{appsec:illustrative-example}, we argue that the calibration data can also be viewed as a test set, and every step in the verification process can be used to provide a signal for improving calibration.
-M2B calibrators take the form of `wrapper' methods that work on top of a given binary calibrator.
-Denote an arbitrary black-box binary calibrator as $\Acal_{\{0,1\}} : [0,1]^{\Xcal} \times (\Xcal \times \{0,1\})^{\star} \to [0,1]^{\Xcal}$, where the first argument is a mapping $\Xcal \to [0,1]$ that denotes a (miscalibrated) binary predictor, and the second argument is a calibration data sequence of arbitrary length.
-The output is a (better calibrated) binary predictor.
-Examples of $\Acal_{\{0,1\}}$ are histogram binning \citep{zadrozny2001obtaining}, isotonic regression \citep{zadrozny2002transforming}, and Platt scaling \citep{Platt99probabilisticoutputs}.
-In the upcoming descriptions, we use the indicator function $\indicator{a = b} \in \{0,1\}$ which takes the value $1$ if $a=b$, and $0$ if $a\neq b$.